• Skip to primary navigation

 Sweet potato & butternut samosas on a tray with mint chutney, tamarind sauce, and Moosewood dipping sauce.
 Pin Text reads: Baked (not fried) Sweet Potato & Butternut Samosas with 3 dipping sauces

-Sweet Potato Samosas are delicious pastry triangles that are baked (not fried!), and filled with a savory mixture of sweet potatoes, butternut, and Indian spices; with three dipping sauces from which to choose.
-Perfect as an appetizer, light lunch, or packing in a picnic.
+Sweet Potato Samosas are delicious pastry triangles filled with a savory mixture of sweet potatoes, butternut squash, and warm Indian spices.
+Our samosa recipe is baked (not fried!), and includes three sweet and savory dipping sauces.
+Samosas are perfect for an appetizer, light lunch, or packing in a picnic.

 Close-up of sweet potato & butternut samosas on a tray with dipping sauces.